minio/sidekick/README.md

 ```

 #### Run the spark job in k8s
-Following example shows on how to configure sidekick as high performance cache sidecar with spark orchestrator framework on kubernetes environment.
+Following example shows on how to configure sidekick as high performance cache sidecar with spark operator framework on kubernetes environment.

 ```yml
 apiVersion: "sparkoperator.k8s.io/v1beta2"